TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_13_Proof_Paths_and_Fix_Playbooks.md

 Before any fix, ask:

-- How many people will this touch?
+- How many people does this touch?
 - Can I test with one?
 - Can I undo it?

 High-risk moves:
-- Mass uncorrelate
+- Mass uncorrelation
 - Delete accounts
 - Reset delta on large sources